What is a North Carolina Loan Broker Bond?

 - The surety bond should be issued by a Surety that is authorized to conduct business in the State of North Carolina

 - The surety bond should be made payable to the State of North Carolina

 - The loan broker is obligated to obey the provisions of Article 20 of the North Carolina General Statutes as well as the rules and regulations of the North Carolina Department of Insurance

-- If the loan broker commits a violation, the aggrieved party will be eligible to file for a claim against the surety bond
+- If the loan broker commits a violation, the aggrieved party will be eligible to file a claim against the surety bond